steemtm/he-dropper/README.md

 This is very basic, and does not include state saving in case of node disconnect freely use at your own risk!

+Edit the settings section directly in dropper.py before running!